eryc-prog/p2-js-api-app/README.md

 ## Setup

-1. Copy `config.push.js` to `config.js`
+1. Create `config.push.js` for API_KEY Placeholder
-2. Replace the API_KEY placeholder with your actual Gemini API key
+2. Replace the actual Gemini API_KEY with a placeholder
 3. Never commit your `config.js` file